-- 2. An eagle permit is valid for 1 year. - 3.
-A master falconry licensee with an eagle permit may apply to renew the eagle permit by submitting an application that includes copies of the requirements set forth in subsection 1 and submitted with their original approved application. - Sec.
+2. An eagle permit is valid for 1 year.

+3. A master falconry licensee with an eagle permit may apply to renew the eagle permit by includes copies of and EconiHed with submitting an application that meets the requirements set forth in subsection 1A their original approved opplication.
+Sec.
 5. 1.
 A person who is not a resident of this State, is licensed as a master falconer in another state, legally possesses a golden eagle in that state and wishes to use that golden eagle in the practice of falconry in this State pursuant to section 3 of this regulation shall submit to the Department a form prescribed by the Department that includes, without limitation, the date or dates on which the person wants to use the golden eagle in the practice of falconry in this State.
-Upon confirmation that the person meets the requirements set forth in section 3 of this regulation to use the golden eagle in the practice of falconry in this State, a representative of the Department must sign and return the form to the person. - 2.
-Any person who is not a resident of this State who uses a golden eagle in the practice of falconry in this State shall have in his or her possession during the hunt and have ready for inspection by a game warden or representative of the Department: - (a) His or her master falconry license issued by his or her state of residence and any other documents from his or her state of residence that prove that he or she legally possesses the golden eagle; - (b) A nonresident hunting license issued pursuant to chapter 502 of NRS; and - (c) The form that is obtained and signed pursuant to subsection 1. - Sec.
+Upon confirmation that the person meets the requirements set forth in section 3 of this regulation to use the golden eagle in the practice of falconry in this State, use the golden eagle in the practice of falconry in this State of the Department must sign and return the form to the person.

+2. Any person who is not a resident of this State who uses a golden eagle in the practice of falconry in this State shall have in his or her possession during the hunt and have ready for inspection by a game warden or representative of the Department:

+(a) His or her master falconry license issued by his or her state of residence and any other documents from his or her state of residence that prove that he or she legally possesses the golden eagle;

+(b) A nonresident hunting license issued pursuant to chapter 502 of NRS; and

+(c) The form that is obtained and signed pursuant to subsection 1.

+Sec.
 6. 1.
-A master falconry licensee with an eagle permit must ensure that any golden eagle in his or her possession is in good condition. - 2.
-Except as otherwise provided in this section, a golden eagle is not in good condition if: (a) More than five primary flight feathers are broken;
+A master falconry licensee with an eagle permit must ensure that any golden eagle in his or her possession is in good condition.

+2. Except as otherwise provided in this section, a golden eagle is not in good condition if:

+(a) More than five primary flight feathers are broken;

-- (b) More than four tail feathers are broken; - (c) The body weight of the golden eagle indicates malnourishment, as determined by the Department; or - (d) The golden eagle has an excessive parasite load, as determined by the Department. - 3.
-If the Department determines that a golden eagle that is in the possession of a master falconry licensee is not in good condition, the Department may: - (a) Remove the golden eagle from the possession of the master falconry licensee; or - (b) Provide the master falconry licensee with an opportunity to improve the condition of the golden eagle for a period not to exceed 6 months.
-If the Department provides a master
+(b) More than four tail feathers are broken;

+(c) The body weight of the golden eagle indicates malnourishment, as determined by the Department; or

+(d) The golden eagle has an excessive parasite load, as determined by the Department.

+3. If the Department determines that a golden eagle that is in the possession of a master falconry licensee is not in good condition, the Department may:

+(a) Remove the golden eagle from the possession of the master falconry licensee; or